UMBC-CMSC-491-691-F18-Knowledge-Graphs/HW5_starter/README.md

 A standard public sparql endpoint for DBpedia is http://live.dbpedia.org/sparql which is a public service offered by Open Link Software.
 Their triple store technology is very good, has both a commercial and open source versions and supports most (but not all) of the SPARQL 1.1 standard.
 We recommend using this rather than http://dbpedia.org/sparql since it has more data and it more up-to-date.

 When you are done, you can rerun all of your queries with a command like python sparql.py q*.txt.
-Add the *.html and *.txt files to your repository, then commit all of the *.txt, *.txt.json and *.txt.html files and push them back to the master on github.
+Be sure to commit your final inpout and output (*.txt, *.txt.html and *.txt.json files) to your repository files and push them back to the master on github.